baptistelemoine/life-plus/README.md

 You can use the frontend app to manage all endpoints available in the api for each ressources, which is a bit more than expected.

-I choose to stop the work one week after received the challenge which is i think acceptable for a home work.
+I chose to stop the work one week after received the challenge which is i think acceptable for a home work.
 Here is a list of limit or things i wanted to implement before submitting but not done due to lack of time:

 - there is no test on API, and we definitely implement it, i usually use mocha / chai for this purpose
 - you'll find some basics end-to-end tests in the frontent repository, and i usually implement a lot in my project
 - did not implement environments, it means e2 tests uses the same database, which is obviously not recommended!
 - no frontend build, app runs in dev mode

+## Notes

+You will find more information and documentation for the API in each folder

 ## Installation